Aggressive Driving and Road Rage in Maryland

 If you encounter another driver who is showing signs of aggressive driving or road rage, get out of the way, and allow the driver to pass you, avoiding any eye contact with the other driver.
 Do not make any rude comments or hand gestures to the other driver, even if they have directed them towards you.
 If you are concerned about your safety or are worried about the safety of other drivers, call 911.

-Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Advocate for Victims of Aggressive Driving
+Baltimore, Maryland Car Accident Lawyers at LeViness, Tolzman & Hamilton Advocate for Victims of Aggressive Driving

-If you have been injured in a car accident involving an aggressive driver or a situation that escalated to road rage, you are urged to contact the Baltimore car accident lawyers at LeViness, Tolzman & Hamilton at your earliest convenience.
+If you have been injured in a car accident involving an aggressive driver or a situation that escalated to road rage, you are urged to contact the Baltimore road rage accident lawyers at LeViness, Tolzman & Hamilton at your earliest convenience.
 This type of behavior is unacceptable and we will aggressively pursue the individual responsible for causing your injuries.
 Our dedicated legal team will seek the maximum financial compensation you deserve for your injuries.
 To schedule a free, confidential consultation, call us today at 800-547-4LAW (4529) or contact us online.

 Our offices are located in Baltimore, Columbia, Glen Burnie, and Towson, allowing us to represent car accident victims in Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.